-How to Prolong Your Detail
+How to Extend the Life of Your Detail

 If you’ve just bought a new car, or had your vehicle detailed by a professional there’s a few things to absolutely never do if you want to keep your car looking great.